bodywork-ml/bodywork-rollback-deployment-test-project/README.md

-# Example Bodywork Project
+# Bodywork Integration Test Resource

-This repository contains an example project for use with Bodywork.
+This repository contains an example Bodywork project, that will fail to execute end-to-end.